A Graph Laplacian Eigenvector-based Pre-training Method for Graph Neural Networks: Experimental Results

-We pre-train a standard Graph Isomorphism Network (GIN) \cite{GIN} on the eigenvector-learning task with the graph-level MLP head.
+\textbf{Comparison against baseline models:} We pre-train a standard Graph Isomorphism Network (GIN) \citep{GIN} and GPS \citep{rampavsek2022recipe}, a graph transformer, using LELM.
 Once the model has been pre-trained, we replace the graph-level MLP head with a downstream prediction MLP and fine-tune model weights.
-We evaluate our pre-training framework on two molecular datasets, ZINC-12k \cite{sterling2015zinc} and QM9 \cite{ramakrishnan2014quantum}.
+We evaluate our pre-training framework on three molecular datasets ZINC, ZINC-12k \citep{sterling2015zinc} and QM9 \citep{ramakrishnan2014quantum}.
+For each of these models, we compare LELM against the same GNN model without pre-training.
+For both models, pre-training improves performance for all but one of the downstream targets.
 We record results of our experiments in Table \ref{tab: zinc}.
-On 7 of 8 total targets, eigenvector pre-training substantially improves downstream performance.